JDonnellyCodeInstitute/PP5-MildewDetection/README.md

 This README lays out the project's pathway through the CRISP-DM process:

 1. **Data Collection & Preparation**: Download and clean the Kaggle cherry-leaves dataset, then split it into train/validation/test with a fixed seed.
-2. **Data Visualization**: Explore class balance, image dimensions, per-class mean/std images, variance maps, and sample montages.
+2. **Data Visualisation**: Explore class balance, image dimensions, per-class mean/std images, variance maps, and sample montages.
-3. **Modeling & Evaluation**: Define, train, and tune a custom CNN with EarlyStopping; export metrics, history, and artifacts.
+3. **Modelling & Evaluation**: Define, train, and tune a custom CNN with EarlyStopping; export metrics, history, and artefacts.
 4. **Interactive Dashboard**: Deploy a multipage Streamlit app that documents objectives, visual insights, preprocessing controls, training curves, validation metrics, and a live “Diagnosis Station” for user uploads.

 Scroll down to learn more about the dataset, business requirements, hypotheses, dashboard design, and deployment instructions.